AdaoG0n/42_Born2beroot/WHATtoDO_eng.md

 # Final Tips:

-  Documentation: Keep a detailed record of all configurations made.
-This will be useful for both defense and troubleshooting potential issues.
+ > * Documentation: Keep a detailed record of all configurations made.
+This will be useful for both defense and troubleshooting potential issues. </br>
-  Testing: Ensure all configurations are functioning correctly before submission.
+ > * Testing: Ensure all configurations are functioning correctly before submission.</br>
-  Security: Pay special attention to security configurations, as they are critical for the project.
+ > * Security: Pay special attention to security configurations, as they are critical for the project.</br>
-  Backup: Regularly back up your virtual machine to avoid data loss.
+ > * Backup: Regularly back up your virtual machine to avoid data loss.</br>

 ![](https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/animated%20gifs/madeby.gif)